MicrosoftDocs/azure-dev-docs/articles/java/containers/containers-baseline.md

 # Establishing a base line

-Establishing a base line is important as it will allow you to understands what your application is really doing.
-E.g. if you do not know how much memory your Java application actually needs or how many vCPU cores your Java application needs, it can negatively impact the performance of your application.
+Establishing a base line is important as it will allow you to understand what your application is really doing.
+E.g. if you do not know how much memory or how many vCPU cores your Java application needs, it can negatively impact the performance of your application.
 Creating a base line will allow you to experiment with different settings and then determine their impact.

 To establish a mininal base line you can use Application Insights, or your own APM solution.